 Zen MONQ is a specially formulated blend featuring frankincense, sweet orange, and ylang-ylang with hints of black pepper, clary sage, dill seed, eucalyptus, lemon, rosemary, sage, spearmint, and tea tree, and has been scientifically proven to lead to relaxation.

 The primary and secondary ingredients of the blend lift mood and relieve symptoms of stress.

 How to Use Zen for Stress Relief

-- Direction Inhalation: Use a Zen MONQ personal diffuser or the Zen MONQ-R to directly inhale the therapeutic benefits of Zen.
-Inhaling slowly through the mouth, exhale through the nose.
+- Breathing Zen: Use a Zen MONQ personal diffuser or the Zen MONQ-R to directly breathe the therapeutic benefits of Zen.
+Breathe slowly into your mouth, breathe out through the nose.
 MONQ should not be inhaled into the lungs.
-Wait 30 seconds and repeat 2-3 times.
+Wait 30 seconds and repeat two to three times.
 Use throughout the day to achieve optimal relaxation.

 - Diffuse: In a room diffuser, add Zen in a Bottle and diffuse as desired, day or night.